B.C.’s corrupt Office of the

 his fellow officers’ Police Act transgressions.

 Lowe and his crew learned about Saanich officer Brent Wray’s assault on Don Lapshinoff roughly two years after Saanich police covered up the incident.
-That pre-dated the creation of the Independent Investigations Office; at the time serious injuries inflicted by cops were investigated by other cops, with “oversight” from the OPCC.
+That pre-dated B.C.’s creation of the Independent Investigations Office; at the time serious injuries inflicted by cops were investigated by other cops, with “oversight” from the OPCC.
 On learning of the assault, Lowe was obligated to order two Police Act investigations: one into Wray’s actions and another into the Saanich cops who tried to hide the incident.

 Lowe refused to do either.
 Instead he conducted another double cover-up.